22mah22/jellyfin-plugin-template/README.md

 This repository now contains a Jellyfin plugin that lets authenticated users generate GIF clips from local video library items using Jellyfin's configured ffmpeg binary.

+## Releases

+Gif generation works as intended from 1.0.0.0
+Gif generation with subtitles works fully from 1.2.0.0 Random Gif generation with subtitle options works from 1.2.2.0

 ## Features

 - Authenticated API for GIF creation.